thindil/steamsky/bin/doc/MODDING.md

 - To add new item type, just append it name to ItemsTypes entry.

 ## Repair tools type
-To change which item type is used for repair tools, open file *game.dat* in *data* directory and edit line which starts with RepairTools.
+To change which item type is used for repair/upgrading tools, open file *game.dat* in *data* directory and edit line which starts with RepairTools.
 Value after equal sign must be existing item type.
+Default value is 'RepairTools.'

+## Cleaning tools type
+To change which item type is used for cleaning ship, open file *game.dat* in *data* directory and edit line which starts with CleaningTools.
+Value after equal sign must be existing item type.
+Default value is 'Bucket'.

 ## Items